Get backlinks from our recommended provider

 The most important things to factor into a competitive letter of intent are:

-• Consideration – make it explicit what the offer structure is.
+• Consideration—Make it explicit about the offer structure.
 What is the split between upfront consideration vs. holdback and seller financing?
 What are the conditions attached (if any)?

 • Owner financing – financing is typically offered on a case-by-case business.
 The majority of smaller transactions are all-cash.